Have questions? We're here.

 Start Planning My Trip

-Expansive plains, the largest un-flooded, and un-broken caldera in the world, the Great Wildebeest Migration, and Mount Kilimanjaro are just a few reasons to visit Tanzania.
-Enjoy lunch next to a hippo filled watering hole, spot the legendary tree-climbing lion, and watch as massive tusked elephants amble about the Serengeti on a once in a life time safari in East Africa.
-Tanzania offers travelers the opportunity to experience firsthand the Maasai culture, amazing animal viewing, and epic ascents up Mount Kilimanjaro, the world's largest free standing mountain.
-Add a few days on the beached of Zanzibar and you are in for a truly magical African adventure.
+On a Tanzania safari, you'll experience the vast plains of the Serengeti, Ngorongoro Crater, the largest un-flooded and unbroken caldera in the world, the Great Wildebeest Migration, and Mount Kilimanjaro.
+Enjoy lunch next to a hippo-filled waterhole, spot the legendary tree-climbing lion, watch massive tusked elephants roam the Serengeti, and relax in your safari lodge in the evenings on a once-in-a-lifetime safari in East Africa.
+Tanzania offers travelers the opportunity to experience the Maasai culture firsthand, extraordinary wildlife viewing, and epic ascents up Mount Kilimanjaro, the world's tallest freestanding mountain.
+Add a few days on the beaches of Zanzibar and you have a truly magical African adventure.
+Contact our Tanzania Safari experts for help planning your trip.

 All Tanzania Safaris